-Having worked with many local contractors across the United States, and although not every contractor is the same, there is one questions that unites them all “how long will it takes to see results with local SEO?” or “when will I see results with SEO?”
+Having worked with many local contractors across the United States, and although not every contractor is the same, there is one question that unites them all “how long will it take to see results with local SEO?” or “when will I see results with SEO?”

 And this is the answer that nobody wants to hear, but it’s the answer that needs to be said: it depends.

 But if you’re only here for rough estimates, try this:

 If you’re competing in an area with roughly 100,000 to 250,000 people and have a budget of $800-1,000/mo, it isn’t uncommon to see increased rankings within 90 days and an increase in phone call volume within 6 months.

 However, you should not take this as your standard and hold your agency accountable to this figure all the time because WAY too many factors affect the timeline, so much so that even experienced agencies have difficulty answering this question to prospects.

 So today, we’re going to resolve that issue once and for all.